Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: Electron escape function

 \section{Electron escape function}

-The electrons are emitted because of several processes after irradiation by X-ray, which all should be taken into account in the escape functions.
-According to \cite{Liljequist78} the electron escape probability from depth \(z\) can be written as:
+The electrons are emitted as a result of several secondary processes after irradiation the sample by \(\gamma\) photons, which all should be taken into account in the escape functions.
+According to \Refonlinecite{Liljequist78} the electron escape probability from a depth \(z\) can be written as:

 where \(c_i\) gives the contribution of the \(i\)-th process, for which the escape function is \(W_i(z)\).
-The escape function, using as argument the equivalent iron depth \(t\) instead of \(z\) (definition is given in (\ref{eq:tDefinition}) ) for K, L-M and Auger electrons, has the form:
+The escape function, using the concept of the equivalent iron depth \(t\) instead of \(z\) (definition is given in (\ref{eq:tDefinition}) ) for K, L-M and Auger electrons, has the form:

-where \(r_i^\text{Bethe}\) is the Bethe range (which is on average the total distance, which an electron travels until it is stopped down).
-Alternative formulae for K, L-M and Auger electrons based on Gaussian functions are available in \cite{Liljequist98, Liljequist01}:
+where \(x=\frac{t}{r_i^\text{Bethe}}\) and \(r_i^\text{Bethe}\) is the Bethe range (which is on average the total distance, which an electron travels until it gets trapped)\cite{Liljequist78}.
+Alternative formulae for K, L-M and Auger electrons based on Gaussian functions are available in \Refsonlinecite{Liljequist98}{Liljequist01}:

 where \(Z\) is the atomic number and \(E_e\) the energy with which the electron was emitted from the atom.
-For further details regarding the functions \(A(Z,E_e)\) and \(R(Z,E_e)\) see \cite{Liljequist98}.
+For further details regarding the functions \(A(Z,E_e)\) and \(R(Z,E_e)\) see \Refonlinecite{Liljequist98}.
 To get the alternative \(W_i(t)\) functions of (\ref{eq:KLMAugerParabolic}) we have to integrate \(W(t,E_e)\) according to the electron energies in the corresponding ranges too.
 Therefore (\ref{eq:KLMAugerGauss}) is more appropriate for DCEMS problems, for which (\ref{eq:KLMAugerParabolic}) is completely inappropriate.

-For photo-electrons the escape function has the form:
+For photo-electrons the escape function has the form: \begin{widetext}